 Why is my Steam download slow or stuck at 0 Bytes?

 Have you noticed that your Steam games have been extremely slow to download, or perhaps they just stop downloading completely?
-You may even be downloading and the rate keeps dropping to 0%.
+You may even be downloading and the rate keeps dropping to 0% or 0 bytes.

 What will the methods fix?